Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="print----impure"></a>
 #### print() -- IMPURE

-This outputs one line of text to the default output of the application.
+This outputs text to the default output of the application.
 It can print any type of value.
 If you want to compose output of many parts you need to convert them to strings and add them.
 Also works with types, like a struct-type.

+Does not automatically add newlines, you always needs to add those explicitly.
+This means print("hel") print("lo") print the same thing as print("hello").
 ```
 print(any)
 ```